utkarshg6/helpful/Git.md

 - Provide the reference to that commit which you don't want to get touched.
 - The commits on top of it becomes open for alteration.
 - A text file will list all the commits in the inverted order of `git log`.
-- It appears inverted because this text file is a script and runs from top to bottom, thus oldest commit appears on top.
+- It appears inverted because this text file is a script and runs from top to bottom, thus the oldest commit appears on top.
 - From here various operations can be performed on the commits.

 ### Some useful operations